Reviewed by: HU Medical Review Board | Last updated: July 2022

 ZirabevTM (bevacizumab-bvzr) is an approved biosimilar to Avastin® (bevacizumab), manufactured by Pfizer.
-Like Avastin®, ZirabevTM has been approved to treat multiple different types of cancer, including unresectable, locally advanced, recurrent or metastatic (has spread to other parts of the body) non-squamous non-small cell lung cancer (NSCLC); metastatic colorectal cancer; recurrent glioblastoma; metastatic renal cell carcinoma; and persistent, recurrent or metastatic cervical cancer.1 Depending on the specific type of cancer being treated, ZirabevTM may be used in combination with chemotherapy or as a single therapy.
+Like Avastin®, ZirabevTM has been approved to treat multiple different types of cancer, including unresectable, locally advanced, recurrent or metastatic (has spread to other parts of the body) non-squamous non-small cell lung cancer (NSCLC); metastatic colorectal cancer; recurrent glioblastoma; metastatic renal cell carcinoma; persistent, recurrent or metastatic cervical cancer; primary peritoneal, fallopian tube, and epithelial ovarian cancers.1 Depending on the specific type of cancer being treated, ZirabevTM may be used in combination with chemotherapy or as a single therapy.

 When used to treat NSCLC, ZirabevTM is given as an intravenous infusion once every three weeks.
 It is used in combination with the chemotherapeutic drugs carboplatin and paclitaxel.2 ZirabevTM works by slowing the growth of new blood cells by targeting the vascular endothelial growth factor protein.

 Unlike traditional drugs, which are manufactured using a process of adding chemicals in a specific order to make medications, targeted biological agents are made from living cells.
 While generic drugs can be made by repeating the process that makes traditional medications, manufacturing an exact generic biological agent is impossible.2 Drug manufacturers have worked to create products known as “biosimilars”.
 These are biological medications that treat conditions the same way, with no meaningful difference, similar to a generic medication.
 ZirabevTM was tested in approximately 400 patients and found to have no clinically meaningful differences in treatment outcomes than Avastin®.1